IISc-UMC-203/Normalizing-Flows/README.md

 # Normalizing-Flows
-This repository primarily consists of:
+This folder primarily consists of:

 1.  **Implementations of the RealNVP Normalizing Flow architecture** \[[1]\]:
     *   Core affine coupling layers and model structure.